clairesersun/clairesersun/README.md

 🏫 Currently a Graduate Student at The University of Florida studying Web Design</br>
 👩‍💻 Journeying into the world of JavaScript</br>
-🕺 I love dancing and creating</br>
+🕺 I am currently dancing with Sonia Plumb Dance Company in Hartford, CT</br>
 🧘‍♀️ I have a passion for health and wellness</br>
 🌄 Can’t find me?
 I’m probably hiking the trails at various National Parks</br> 📚 Favorite book in 2021: The Midnight Library by Matt Haig</br>